Treadmill: Use for exercise

-Among users of treadmills today are medical facilities (hospitals, rehabilitation centers, medical and physiotherapy clinics, institutes of higher education), sports clubs, biomechanics institutes, orthopedic shoe shops, running shops, Olympic training centers, universities, fire-training centers, NASA, test facilities, police forces and armies, gyms and even home users.
+Among users of treadmills today are medical facilities (hospitals, rehabilitation centers, medical and physiotherapy clinics, institutes of higher education), sports clubs, biomechanics institutes, orthopedic shoe shops, running shops, Olympic training centers, universities, fire-training centers, NASA, test facilities, police forces and armies, gyms and home users.

 Treadmill ergometers are now mainly motor driven.
 Most treadmills have a running deck with a rotating belt.
 Before and after the running deck, there are two shafts.
 The belt is stretched between the shafts and the running deck.
 Safety standards for treadmills are IEC EN 957-1 and IEC EN 957-6.

 For medical treadmills applicable norms, standards and guidelines include the Medical Device Regulation (EU 2017/745), IEC EN 60601-1, EN 62304, EN 14971 and the machinery directive 2006/42/EC.

 Medical treadmills are class IIb active therapeutic devices and also active devices for diagnosis.
 Treadmills deliver mechanical energy to the human body through the moving running belt of the treadmill.
 They are typically powered by electric motors, around 3.3 kW.
 The subject does not change their horizontal position and is passively moved and forced to catch up with the running belt underneath their feet.
 The subject can also be attached in a safety harness, unweighting system, various supports or even fixed in and moved with a robotic orthotic system using the treadmill.

 Medical treadmills are also active measuring devices.
 When connected through an interface with ECG, ergospirometry, blood pressure monitor (BPM), or EMG, they become a new medical system (e.g., stress test system or cardiopulmonary rehabilitation system) and can also be equipped to measure VO₂ max and various other vital functions.

 Most treadmills have a "cardio mode", where a target heart rate is defined and the speed and elevation (load) are controlled automatically until the subject is in a "heart rate steady state".
 So the treadmill is delivering mechanical energy to the human body based on the vital function (heart rate) of the subject.

 A medical treadmill used for ergometry and cardiopulmonary stress tests and performance diagnostics is always a class IIb medical device either when used as a stand-alone device in a medical environment or when used in connection with an ECG, EMG, ergospirometry, or blood pressure monitoring device.